jarvis8950/KIT_Project/README.md

 task to be completed ---

-Shadab- Will be working on home page
+Shadab- Will be working on home page <b>
-Ravi - will be working on  contact us page varsha -- will be working on service page
+Ravi - will be working on  contact us page <b>
+varsha -- will be working on service page  <b>

 samyak- will be working on courses page